Aboriginal Provisional Government

-The Aboriginal Provisional Government (APG) is an Indigenous Australian independence movement.
+The Aboriginal Provisional Government (APG) is an Indigenous Australian independence movement in Australia.

 History

 Earlier activity

 The idea of an Aboriginal government was developed by some Aboriginal delegates of the Federation of Land Councils at its meeting at JaJa in the Northern Territory in 1990.
 The Federation was a powerful national body but which pretty much limited its involvement to land issues.
 Some Federation members felt the Aboriginal cause had to move to another level, and the name of any new body should reflect a broader horizon while complementing existing Aboriginal groups.
 The "Provisional" aspect was included for two reasons: first, this Aboriginal body would foster a transition from white government control to an eventual full-blown black national government.
 Second, the APG was not set up to govern Aboriginal people but to be a political vehicle for self-determination aspirations.
 Bob Weatherall, Josie Crawshaw, Geoff Clark, Clarrie Isaacs, Michael Mansell, Robbie Thorpe, Kathy Craigie, and Lyall Munro Jnr were founding members of the APG.

 Charles Perkins' early efforts of freedom rides in NSW and his public arguments with politicians (and his boss at Department of Aboriginal Affairs), affected younger APG members.
-Perkins' later organization of Aboriginal football carnivals led to Geoff Clark and Michael Mansell first meeting.
-Development of early APG political thought to move away from Australian government dependence took its roots in academic writings of Kevin Gilbert's Treaty 88, Oodgeroo Noonuccal and Jack Davis's poetry and Paul Coe's litigation for Aboriginal sovereignty in Coe v Commonwealth in 1978.
+Perkins' later organisation of Aboriginal football carnivals led to Clark and Mansell first meeting.
+Development of early APG political thought to move away from Australian Government dependence took its roots in academic writings of Kevin Gilbert's "Treaty 88", Oodgeroo Noonuccal's and Jack Davis' poetry, and Paul Coe's litigation for Aboriginal sovereignty in Coe v Commonwealth in 1978.